Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report)

 \section{Algorithms in Online Mode}

 In the online mode, the servers do not trace the locations of workers and just recommend a task plan for each worker when he/she is querying the suitable tasks, which indicates a route for the worker to go and conduct as many tasks as possible by the way \cite{deng2013maximizing, Deng2016TaskSI}.
-Therefore, the utility function for TA-GSC algorithms in online mode is simply defined as $U(w_i, t_j) = 1$.
+The utility function for the online mode algorithms discussed in this section is simply defined as $U(w_i, t_j) = 1$.

-The framework of the TA-GSC algorithms in online mode is shown in Algorithm \ref{alg:online_framework}.
-One example is shown in Figure \ref{fig:mts_running_example} \cite{deng2013maximizing}, where worker is located at $(6,5)$ and 5 tasks $A$ to $E$ are located at five different locations with their deadlines.
-The result for this example is that the worker can finish at most four tasks following the order $A\rightarrow E \rightarrow C \rightarrow D$.
+The framework of the \textsf{TA-GSC} algorithms in online mode is shown in Algorithm \ref{alg:online_framework}.
+One example is shown in Figure \ref{fig:mts_running_example} \cite{deng2013maximizing}, where the worker is located at $(6,5)$ and five tasks $A$ to $E$ are located at five different locations with their deadlines.
+The result of this example is that the worker can finish at most four tasks following the order $A\rightarrow E \rightarrow C \rightarrow D$.

-The TA-GSC problem in online mode can be reduced from a specialized version of Traveling Salesman Problem (TSP) called sTSP, which is a NP-hard problem \cite{deng2013maximizing}.
+The \textsf{TA-GSC} problem in online mode can be reduced from a specialized version of Traveling Salesman Problem (TSP) called sTSP, which is a NP-hard problem \cite{deng2013maximizing}.
 Exact algorithms, such as \textit{dynamic programming algorithm} and \textit{branch-and-bound algorithm} \cite{deng2013maximizing}, can solve the problem for each single worker exactly.
 However, for the entire time period, exact algorithms still achieve only approximated results.
 In addition, to improve the efficiency, some heuristic algorithms and progressive algorithms are proposed \cite{deng2013maximizing, Deng2016TaskSI}.
 In the rest of this section, we will briefly introduce them.